2026 · NinjaTrader 8

 - Why is Meridian the only entry in Generation 3 right now?

 - Behavioral risk management requires a different design point: a real-time behavioral-signal engine, an adaptive baseline that learns each trader's own normal, and an enforcement layer wired into the NinjaTrader order pipeline.
 Building each layer separately is straightforward; integrating them into one calibrated system is not.
-Meridian is the first NinjaTrader 8 product to ship the full stack.
+As of 2026, Meridian is the only NinjaTrader 8 Ecosystem add-on built around real-time behavioral leading indicators.